AsahiLinux/docs/docs/fw/fw-update.md

     Please attempt this only if you’re comfortable with the steps mentioned here and be prepared to do a fresh install.
 ```

+Make sure to read and understand how macOS partitions work in the [partitioning cheatsheet](https://github.com/AsahiLinux/docs/wiki/Partitioning-cheatsheet).

 - boot into Linux
 - edit /etc/fstab and comment out the line with /boot/efi
 - reboot into macOS